Think No One Rides the Bus? Think Again and Plan for your Bus Ride.

 Information from the Phoenix Public Transit Department

 Now that you are planning to take the bus, you may think it will be easy because "no one rides the bus" or that the transit system is full of "empty buses" and you'll just be able to "hop on."
-If you were a passenger standing on a heavily-traveled bus route during rush hour, you'd wonder why anyone thought that way.
-Just as streets and freeways have rush hours and low times so does the Valley's transit system.
-Knowing when that is and what routes have the most passengers can help you choose the best trip for yourself.
+If you were a passenger on a heavily-traveled bus route during rush hour, you'd wonder why anyone thought that way.
+The Valley's public transit system has rush hours and low times just like streets and freeways.
+Knowing when that is and which routes have the most passengers can help you choose the best trip for yourself.

+Time of day and location impacts ridership.
 Public transportation rush hours are generally 6 to 8 a.m. and 3 to 6 p.m.
-Since Phoenix Union High School students use city buses to get to school, they impact ridership during the morning rush hour and again from 1 to 3 p.m.
+City buses are popular for high school students to get to school; their use impacts ridership during the morning rush hour and again from 1 to 3 p.m.

-Also, you'll find the highest ridership along the same streets that carry a lot of traffic.
-Of the local and circulator routes in the Valley, the list below ranks Phoenix's top 10 routes that carry anywhere from 4,000 to 10,000 boardings on a weekday:
+Routes with the highest ridership are usually along the same streets that carry a lot of traffic.
+They can be found in areas high residential density.
+The list below ranks Phoenix's top 10 routes that carry anywhere 5,000 or more boardings on a weekday:

 Rt.
 29-Thomas Rd.